ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

 In many of these examples, we'll have a logical expression, and we'll set the result of it equal to a variable.
 Then, we can check the variable to see what the result of the expression was.
 We may also print the results of a logical expression directly.

 Note that a single equal sign (=) is for assignment, while a double equal sign (\==) is for comparison.

-It's also worth noting that the greater than and less than operators do work for strings as well, and they operate based on sorting the strings alphabetically.
-Besides, in Python, all capital letters are sorted before all lowercase letters, so a string beginning with a capital Z would be treated as less than a string beginning with a lowercase a.

 The ==in== operator checks to see if something is contained within a list of other things.
 For one example, we can use the in operator in the context of strings to see if a certain smaller string is contained within a larger string.
 Note, the empty string ==""== is in all the strings.